 The debate between Friedman and the Cowles Commission evolved as well, mainly because the "scientific objects" and the approaches both sides were producing were in constant evolution.
-Lange's theory was, in fact, not completely in line with the approach adopted in the mid and late 1940s at the Cowles, when empirical work enjoyed of a short but fruitful impetus.
-Since Jacob Marschak's appointment as research director in January 1, 1943, the Commission had set a clear new goal: to advice firms and government agencies, or as Marschak himself put it, to perform "social engineering" (Epstein, 1987, p.
-61).^{19 20} To Marschak, the major problem in economics was that there was no economic theory accounting for a complete and causal explanation of macroeconomic phenomena.21
+Lange's theory was, in fact, not completely in line with the approach adopted in the mid and late 1940s at Cowles, when empirical work enjoyed a short but fruitful impulse.
+Since Jacob Marschak's appointment as research director in January 1, 1943, the Commission had set a clear new goal: to advise firms and government agencies, or as Marschak himself put it, to perform "social engineering" (Epstein 1987, 61).^{19 20} To Marschak, the major problem in economics was that there was no economic theory accounting for a complete and causal explanation of macroeconomic phenomena.21

-Furthermore, in the case of business cycles, there was a plethora of theories and pseudo-theories pretending to provide some accurate explanations of the phenomenon.
-Yet economists were not equipped with the necessary tools to distinguishing between "good" and "bad" theories:22 probably to avoid connotations of 'central planning'" (Epstein, 1987, pp. 61-62).
+Furthermore, in the case of business cycles, there was a plethora of theories and pseudotheories pretending to provide some accurate explanations of the phenomenon.
+Yet economists were not equipped with the necessary tools to distinguishing between "good" and "bad" theories:22

-Any specification of the theory would, at present, mean merely setting one's mind on preconceived ideas affected by emotional preference, as in the case of the role of wage rigidity, monopolies, income distribution, and public spending (Marschak to Robert Redfield, February 1944, quoted by Epstein, 1987, p.
-65)23
+Any specification of the theory would, at present, mean merely setting one's mind on preconceived ideas affected by emotional preference, as in the case of the role of wage rigidity, monopolies, income distribution, and public spending (Marschak to Robert Redfield, February 1944, quoted by Epstein 1987, 65)23

 19 For a more detailed account of Marschak's life and career see Hagemann (1997; 2011).

-20 The term "social engineering" was rapidly "toned down to economic policy, [however,]
+20 The term "social engineering" was rapidly "toned down to economic policy, [however,] probably to avoid connotations of 'central planning" (Epstein 1987, 61-62).

 21 This plethora in economic ideas, however, might be attributable to a certain image of the economic discipline of the time, characterized by a high degree of pluralism.
-As Morgan and Rutherford (1998, p.
-4) put it: "It was genuine pluralism, to be taken in a positive sense.
+As Morgan and Rutherford (1998, 4) put it: "It was genuine pluralism, to be taken in a positive sense.
 Pluralism meant variety, and that variety was evident in beliefs, in ideology, in methods, and in policy advice [...]
 Economists felt at liberty to pursue their own individual combinations of ideas.
 Pluralism [...] describes not only the difference between individuals; pluralism was in each economist."